CDL-Quantum/Hackathon2021/ZebraKet/README.md

 </p>

 ## Project Description
-We show how an online grocer will optimize between two objectives 1) selection on least number of suppliers provding all required inventory and 2) maximizing inventory profit.
-We also provide a novel approach to solving competing supply-chain objectives through our Chained Optimization Rules Engine&reg; CORE&reg; method which allows one to arbitrarily chain qubos together and solve complex optimization problems via simple qubos.
+We show how an online grocer will optimize between two objectives:
+1) selection on least number of suppliers provding all required inventory
+2) maximizing inventory profit.

+We also provide a novel approach to solving competing supply-chain objectives through our Chained Optimization Rules Engine&reg; CORE&reg; method.
+This allows one to arbitrarily chain qubos together and solve complex optimization problems via multiple simple qubos.

 ## Setup
 1. Make sure you have Anaconda installed and configured.